mmistakes/minimal-mistakes/_drafts/2017-05-15-software-by-design-part3.md

 In the ideal situation, where the message is completely under the control of your system, it will already be in the appropriate format for your component to parse and process.
-However, frequently the message will either be raised by an entity external to your system and, even when it's another system component if the calling semantics are not in-process and/or enforced by a statically checked API then your component will still need to validate the message and enforce some kind of 'contract' on the context and shape of the data.
+However, frequently the message will either be raised by an entity external to your system and, even when it's another system component, if the calling semantics are not in-process and/or enforced by a statically checked API then your component will still need to validate the message and enforce some kind of 'contract' on the context and shape of the data.